flutter/samples/platform_design/README.md

 ![App's platform toggling preview](adaptive-overview.gif)

-See https://streamable.com/7frr2 for a longer non-gif format.
+See https://youtu.be/svhbbFZg1IA for a longer non-gif format.
-See https://youtu.be/svhbbFZg1IA for a higher resolution video.

 # Features